 999 and the Dickies!
 Now that’s really going back in time.
 I can’t even recall the last time I heard either of those two bands.
 The crowd at The Civic went nuts that night in March 1980 when 999 played their then-signature tune “Homicide.”

 But that also got me thinking.
 Our parents took us to and from a whole lot of shows before either of us could drive.
 The Plimsouls in Hollywood and The Who at the Los Angeles Sports Arena came first to mind.

 But I also recalled a parent-facilitated evening at either The Starwood, The Whisky or the Roxy to see The Naughty Sweeties back in ’79 or ’80.
 The Naughty Sweeties?
 They had a local “hit” back then that garnered a lot of air time on Rodney Bingenheimer’s Sunday night show on KROQ.

 “Alice” was not necessarily a typical tune to grace the airwaves in the late-70s.
-It starts with an image of the aftermath of drunken sex in a car with a friend’s girlfriend: “Pink panties on your rear view mirror/Beer cans in the back/I see that you’re going out with Alice/Won’t you give my girlfriend back,” it begins.
+It starts with an image of the aftermath of a friend’s drunken sex in a car with the singer’s girlfriend: “Pink panties on your rear view mirror/Beer cans in the back/I see that you’re going out with Alice/Won’t you give my girlfriend back,” it begins.
 Not exactly “I wish that I had Jessie’s girl.”
 More like “You had Jessie’s girl.”